MrBuddyCasino/ESP32_MP3_Decoder/README.md

 Connect your serial cable and run 'make flash'.
 To see serial console output run 'make monitor'.

 ## Controls
-You can stop and start playback using the "Boot" button that is present on most development boards.
+You can advance to the next track in the playlist using the "Boot" button that is present on most development boards (GPIO0).

 ## UI
 You can connect a <a href="https://www.adafruit.com/product/1312">NeoPixel</a> LED to pin 32.
 Its currently not doing much except blinking while wifi is connecting.